 - Allows you to change the color of the navigation bar as well as its background.

 - Tweak the looks of the navigation bar.
-Change the size, theme, and height, etc.
+Change the size, theme, height, etc.

 - Vibrate on touch can be enabled.

-- Short press and long press can be configured to expand the functionality and ease of use.
+- The short and long press can be configured to expand the functionality and ease of use.

-Android back and home buttons not working is a quite common issue that occurs with Android devices, allowing for a plethora of ways for it to be fixed.
-All of these are stress-free techniques that see users fix this problem simply by following a few easy steps.
+Android back and home buttons not working is a common issue that occurs with Android devices, allowing for a plethora of ways to fix it.
+These are stress-free techniques that see users fix this problem simply by following a few easy steps.